-We usually ask for a 2:1 degree, or equivalent, in physics, materials science, physical chemistry, electrical engineering or a related subject.
+Minimum 2:1 undergraduate honours degree in physics, materials science, physical chemistry, electrical engineering or other related subject.

 Months of entry

 This course is designed to train physical science and engineering graduates to develop new photovoltaic devices and test their effectiveness as a global energy resource.
 It spans fundamental materials science through to PV system deployment.
 This means you can learn how to fabricate and assemble solar technologies, and how to measure their effectiveness, in a range of operating conditions and at various scales.